phpmyadmin/phpmyadmin/docs/charts.rst

 Charts
 ======

-.. versionadded:: 3.4.0

-Since phpMyAdmin version 3.4.0, you can easily generate charts from a SQL query by clicking the "Display chart" link in the "Query results operations" area.
+You can easily generate charts from a SQL query by clicking the "Display chart" link in the "Query results operations" area.

 .. image:: images/query_result_operations.png